The history behind Walleyes for Warriors

 Avid Saginaw Bay walleye fisherman and Vietnam Veteran (1968-1970)

-Knowing many boaters and walleye fisherman in this area and what good people they are, I thought they might stand behind this idea and help to make such an endeavor on this side of the state a success.
 A free recreational therapy event such as this is a small way for us to not only say "Welcome Home," but also "Thank You" for serving our country.
 It gives the veterans a way to connect with each other.
-I have been so blessed to be able to go out fishing over the years, but knowing that is not the case for many of our veterans, I saw this as a way to bring the thrill of walleye fishing in the Saginaw Bay to those who otherwise wouldn't be able to do so.
+Many of us have been so blessed to be able to go out fishing over the years, but knowing that is not the case for many of our veterans, we saw this as a way to bring the thrill of walleye fishing in the Saginaw Bay to those who otherwise wouldn't be able to do so.
 The boaters, many who are veterans themselves, generously give of their boats, gas and time.